auniquesun/project/bert-crf/README.md

 # BERT Sequence Labeling
 Finetuning Google's BERT for sequence tagging on datasets provided by our framework.

-The original version （see old_version for more detail） contains some hard codes and lacks corresponding annotations,which is inconvenient to understand.
-So in this updated version,there are some new ideas and tricks （On data Preprocessing and layer design） that can help you quickly implement the fine-tuning model (you just need to try to modify crf_layer or softmax_layer).
+The original version（see old_version for more detail）contains some hard codes and lacks corresponding annotations, which is inconvenient to understand.
+So in this updated version,there are some new ideas and tricks（On data Preprocessing and layer design）that can help you quickly implement the fine-tuning model (you just need to try to modify crf_layer or softmax_layer).

 ### Folder Description:
 ```